EdD Rural Education

-This program also features four tracks so you can specialize your education to fit your career goals.
+This program also features six tracks so you can specialize your education to fit your career goals.

-The Counseling track prepares graduates to work as skilled advocates for diverse student populations, and the Higher Education Administration track was developed for educators interested in careers as administrators in rural higher education, supporting teachers and addressing critical issues.
+- The Higher Education Administration track was developed for educators interested in careers as administrators, supporting teachers and addressing critical issues.

 Who is this degree for?

-- Individuals with master’s degrees or above and wish to obtain a doctoral degree to increase their knowledge and skills in curriculum and instruction or administration and leadership
+- Individuals who have master’s degrees or above and wish to obtain a doctoral degree to increase their knowledge and skills in curriculum and instruction or administration and leadership

 - Community leaders and non-profit community organizers